cuevascarlos/ClinicalTrials/README.md

 1. *.txt files:* Files with the abstract plain text.
 2. *.ann files:* Annotated files in BRAT format.

 The first step is to transform the *.ann files* into *.conll files* in order to have the tagged information in IOB format.
 There are a lot of tools on internet that make this transformation but finally we have chosen the implementation from [nlplab repository](https://github.com/nlplab/brat).
-In particular we have used the script `anntoconll.py` and we have modify the function `eliminate_overlaps` to optimize the computation.
+In particular we have used the script `anntoconll.py` and we have modify the function `eliminate_overlaps` to optimize the computation in order to not compare two times each pair of entities.
 The used one is the following:

 ```
 def eliminate_overlaps(textbounds):